OmerElkayam/OmerElkayam/README.md

 # Hi, I'm Omer 👋

-Information Systems Management student specializing in Data Science
+## **Information Systems Management Student Specializing in Data Science**

+- **Full Stack Developer with expertise in cloud-based applications using JavaScript, React, Node.js, and MongoDB on Linux.**
+- **Focused on clean, documented code and team collaboration.**
+- **Currently expanding skills in data analysis and security.**

 ## Tech Stack